ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 aqua cloud's marketing explicitly targets teams using open source tools like Selenium, Playwright, or TestRail alternatives.
 Their messaging: "Why struggle with open source when you can use our AI-powered platform?"
 But they are asking you to trade one set of limitations for another, specifically vendor lock-in, per-user pricing, and a closed-source codebase you cannot audit, modify, or self-host.

 This positioning creates an odd situation. aqua cloud argues against open source while being proprietary.
 They charge per user while open source is free.
 They control the roadmap while open source accepts contributions.
-Their AI assists test writing while genuinely open source Autonoma handles the full testing lifecycle autonomously.
+Their AI assists test writing while genuinely open source Autonoma handles test planning, execution, review, and per-PR maintenance autonomously.

 If your concern with open source was capability, Autonoma resolves that.
-You get AI agents that plan, execute, and maintain tests, capabilities aqua cloud's AI does not match, wrapped in an open source package you can self-host, audit, and extend.
+You get AI agents that plan, run, review, and maintain tests, capabilities aqua cloud's AI does not match, wrapped in an open source package you can self-host, audit, and extend.

 Cloud-Only With No Self-Hosting Option